Coronavirus, Vancouver, and The Salvation Army

 You can help those with the most need in Vancouver by donating new cleaning supplies and non-perishable food to our office at 3213 Fraser Street.
 If you do not have supplies please consider donating to us so we can approach wholesalers for essential supplies.
 Join us in Giving Hope Today.

-Director of Salvation Army Vancouver
+Salvation Army Boundless Vancouver